ComputationalMystics/ResearchProject/Papers.md

   - Venue: ACM
   - Paper can be [viewed and edited on OneDrive](https://1drv.ms/w/s!AgtaWBZ3pGD-hLQiYUdZBxSdOG_bxg)
   - [Guzdial chart outlining paper](https://1drv.ms/w/s!AgtaWBZ3pGD-hK8-DFzQ9qm-aQAQnQ)

+## Paper 3: Changing nature of work
-3. Multidisciplinary Survey: Short descriptions of the theoretical models.
+- Multidisciplinary Survey: Short descriptions of the theoretical models.
 Possibly a classification of the research models.
 Possibly a framework that relates the theoretical models.
 Possibly a list of open research questions.
 (Overall Heaviest Paper: Theory and Empirical Work)
   - The work of people and companies in communities
   - Changing nature of work ??
 Kind ..
   - Venue: ISR or MISQ